 Dan Bernitt is an American author, playwright, and performer.

-He holds a BA in arts administration from the University of Kentucky and an MFA in playwriting from The New School.
-In addition to wide-ranging administrative career with positions in marketing, communications, publishing, and human resources, he has taught creative writing at Amherst College and Kentucky Governor’s School for the Arts.
+He holds an MFA in Playwriting from The New School and a BA in Arts Administration from the University of Kentucky.
+In addition to a wide-ranging administrative career with positions in marketing, communications, publishing, and human resources, he has taught creative writing at Amherst College and Kentucky Governor’s School for the Arts.
 He currently serves as assistant professor of literature and languages at Christian Brothers University.
 He lives in Memphis.